adonisjs/legacy-docs/3.0/middleware.md

 ## Global Middleware

 Global middleware are executed on every request.
-They follow the QUEUE approach, which means they are executed in the order they are registered.
+They follow the QUEUE approach, which means they are executed in the order they are registered inside an array.

 ## Named Middleware